lesaint/lesaint.github.io/content/from_jekyll/tips/2014-01-20-cloning_a_local_repository_from_a_remote_machine.md

 # Git clone of a local repository over SSH

-Obviously, you could clone from the same remote repository (let's say Remote) as machine@work, but you may have local branches on machine@work that you specificall want to work on.
+Obviously, you could clone from the same remote repository (let's say Remote) as machine@work, but you may have local branches on machine@work that you specifically want to work on.
-Pushing local branche from machine@work to Remote is an option but it could polute other developers clones and/or you may not have access to Remote from machine@home.
+Pushing local branch from machine@work to Remote is an option, but it could pollute other developers clones and/or you may not have access to Remote from machine@home.

 Let's say the clone on machine @work is in directory `~/DEV/myclone`, here are the commands to use :